 But, ambassadors will get notified each time you post, so to ensure they don't experience fatigue with notifications, one per day is a great benchmark.

 It is good to keep things fresh for UGC and submission activities without overwhelming ambassadors.
 A best practice is to have 1-2 new submission activities per week.
 Be sure that the tasks range in time spent to create.

 For example, if you have a YouTube video as a new activity one week, give them something more fun and lighter to do the next week, such as a meme challenge.

 You want to monitor how much time and energy it takes them to create the content.
 You don't want the program to feel like a chore, but rather something fun and creative they can do alongside their favorite brand.

 How are brand ambassadors notified of new activities/opportunities to engage?
-Are they automatically notified, or do we manually have to go in and prompt them to engage?

 On CrewFire, we send out notifications each time you create a new activity, and this is automatic.
 You create the activities, and we handle the rest. 🙂

 If you use CrewFire to host your ambassador program, ambassadors will receive notifications about:

 - New community posts (made by an admin)

 - New submission activity